Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Also, Russia has harnessed atomic power to transport liquefied natural gas from Norway to Japan via the Arctic/Northern Sea route—through the ice.
+Also, Russia has harnessed atomic power to transport liquefied natural gas from Norway to Japan via the Arctic/Northern Sea Route—through the ice.
 In this story, a Greek-operated carrier shipping the clean natural gas follows three Russian atomic icebreakers that embark from the Norwegian port of Hammerfest and cut swaths through the ice of the Bering Strait.

 The route, shorter than the traditional southern shipping lanes through the Suez Canal, saves fuel and reduces pollution…all of this is possible thanks to atomic power, to the small reactors, 52 kilograms (114 pounds), the size of a female Japanese judo champion, that power the icebreakers.

-Galacti and our tour group find both a negative and positive aspect to nuclear energy: bombing of cities, meltdown, contamination and the powerful icebreakers which are helping to supply the natural gas Japan has been relying on ever since the nuclear power
+Galacti and our tour group find both a negative and positive aspect to nuclear energy: the bombing of cities, meltdown, contamination and the powerful icebreakers which are helping to supply the natural gas Japan has been relying on ever since the nuclear power

-Imagine a string of earthquakes 4.5 and above on the Richter triggering a nuclear meltdown in Rajasthan, India or Laguna Verde, Mexico or Angra, Brazil.
+Imagine a string of earthquakes 4.5 and above on the Richter triggering a nuclear meltdown in Rajasthan, India or Laguna Verde, Mexico, or Angra, Brazil.
 If you are in such ‘earth-shattering’ events, you may not think to ask, ‘By the way, is there a nuclear power plant in the neighboring country?
 How many?
 How many under construction?’

 Nuclear Waste Buried

-Rather than preserving the metallic, off-white or yellow silo-like CASTOR (cask for storage and transport of radioactive material) containers of nuclear wastes, the salt may corrode them, since geological drillings have proved the salt is unstable, and cause leakage long-term.
+Rather than preserving the metallic, off-white or yellow silo-like CASTOR (cask for storage and transport of radioactive material) containers of nuclear wastes, the salt may destroy them, since geological drillings have proved the salt is unstable, and cause leakage long-term.
 Already policymakers in India are pointing to Gorleben as a sign that India should not rush to expand its nuclear program.